mehulagg/gitlab_test/doc/user/project/clusters/serverless/aws.md

 The example consists of the following steps:

-1. Creating a Lambda handler function
+1. Creating a Lambda handler function.
-1. Creating a `serverless.yml` file
+1. Creating a `serverless.yml` file.
-1. Crafting the `.gitlab-ci.yml` file
+1. Crafting the `.gitlab-ci.yml` file.
-1. Setting up your AWS credentials with your GitLab account
+1. Setting up your AWS credentials with your GitLab account.
-1. Deploying your function
+1. Deploying your function.
-1. Testing the deployed function
+1. Testing the deployed function.

 Lets take it step by step.